-CNA Financial Q2 Earnings Beat, Premiums Rise Y/Y
+CNA Financial Q4 Earnings Beat Estimates, Rise Y/Y

-CNA Financial reported second-quarter 2019 core earnings of $1.08 per share, which beat the Zacks Consensus Estimate of $1.01.
-Also, the bottom line increased 9.1% year over year.
+CNA Financial Corporation reported fourth-quarter 2019 core earnings of 97 cents per share, which beat the Zacks Consensus Estimate by 6.6%.
+In the year-ago quarter the company incurred a loss of 8 cents per share.

-Net written premiums at Property & Casualty Operations improved 6% year over year to $1.9 billion driven by rate increase and higher new business.
+Net written premiums at Property & Casualty Operations improved 5.2% year over year to $1.7 billion.

-Net investment income inched up 1% year over year to $420 million driven by fixed income securities.
+Net investment income improved significantly year over year to $336 million.

-Commercial’s net written premiums increased 13% year over year to $912 million, driven by higher new business and favorable rate.
-Combined ratio deteriorated 310 bps to 99.7%.
+Commercial’s net written premiums increased 8% year over year to $779 million, driven by higher new business, strong retention and favorable rates.
+Combined ratio improved 1270 bps to 100.6%.

-Life & Group’s total operating revenues were $335 million, up 1.8% year over year.
-Core income of $7 million rebounded from the year-ago loss of $10 million.
+Life & Group’s total operating revenues were $334 million, down 0.9% year over year.
+Core loss was $4 million against the year-ago income of $7 million.

-Corporate & Other’s core loss of $11 million was substantially narrower than a loss of $39 million in the prior-year period.
+Corporate & Other’s core loss of $68 million was wider than the loss of $46 million incurred in the prior-year period.

 How Have Estimates Been Moving Since Then?

-It turns out, fresh estimates have trended downward during the past month.
-The consensus estimate has shifted 6.52% due to these changes.
+Estimates revision followed an upward path over the past two months.
+The consensus estimate has shifted 7.33% due to these changes.

-Currently, CNA Financial has a poor Growth Score of F, however its Momentum Score is doing a bit better with a D. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, CNA Financial has a subpar Growth Score of D, a grade with the same score on the momentum front.
+Following the exact same course, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of this revision has been net zero.
-Notably, CNA Financial has a Zacks Rank #2 (Buy).
+CNA Financial has a Zacks Rank #1 (Strong Buy).
 We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report